mininode/mininode/README.md

 ## Build Instructions

-This uses GNU make and it should work on Linux, MacOS, Illumos/Solaris, and FreeBSD (possibly with minimal porting effort).
+This uses GNU make and it is currently being developed on MacOS X, and other systems are not yet supported but this should also work on Linux, Illumos/Solaris, and FreeBSD (possibly with minimal porting effort).

-Other systems are possible provided that they are supported by libuv.

-I've only tested with `gcc` and `clang`.
-Others may work!
-Please let me know.
+From a MacOS X system:

     git clone https://github.com/hypoalex/mininode.git
     cd mininode